FRCteam4909/FRC-Scouting/README.md

   ];
 ```

-## Other Configuration
-There are two other files in the config directory, the app configuration and data analysis configuration.
-These need not be touched if you are using the standard configuration from the team.

 ## Running Server
 ```
 cd ~/FRC-Scouting/lib
 nodejs ./main.js --event [EVENT_KEY GOES HERE]
 ```

 ## WIKI
 Other information can be found in the Wiki Component of this Repository.

+## Customization
+There are two other files in the config directory, the app configuration and data analysis configuration.
+These need not be touched if you are using the standard configuration from the team.